Browse our Blog. You will find multiple applications, solutions, code examples. Navigate using the tag cloud or search using specific criteria

 On the first one we will see the first step that has to be done.
 This step is changing the BOOTLOADER of the Arduino.
 Why?
 The Bootloader that comes by default doesn’t support this Ethernet uploading, so it is necessary to burn another which permits to upload via Ethernet.

 The bootloaders can be found into the official github page of Ariadne.
 There are two different bootloaders depending on the version of MDuino you are using.
 For the PLUS version you will be using the w5500 bootloader which is the Ethernet chip it comes with PLUS version.
-For the 7 version you will be using the w5100.
+For the 7 version or older ones you will use the w5100.

 You can find the bootloaders on the following links: